vana-com/personal-server/README.md

 ### Building an Executable

-Build an executable for your platform with `pyinstaller selfie.spec --noconfirm`.
+To build an executable for your platform:

+1. Run `pip install pyinstaller`. *(pyinstaller is not compatible with Python >3.12 so it is not included by default)*
+2. Run `pyinstaller selfie.spec --noconfirm`.
-Start the built service with `./dist/selfie/selfie`.
+3. Start the built service with `./dist/selfie/selfie`.

-### Scripts

-Besides `build-ui.sh`, scripts are provided in scripts/ to help with useful tasks.

-### llama-cpp-python-cublas.sh

-To install llama.cpp with hardware acceleration for better performance, run `./scripts/llama-cpp-python-cublas.sh`.

-Alternatively, you can build `llama-cpp-python` manually with the flags of your choice by following [the instructions](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#installation).

 ## Contributing